claudiahalip/books_cli/readme.md

 - To exit the program type 'exit'.
 - To search for books write down your query.
 - To see your reading list type 'reading list'.
-- -After introducing the query the application will only pull 5 books at a time.
+- After introducing the query the application will only pull 5 books at a time.
 - A book can be selected by the number associated with the book.
 - You can see the selection made by typing 'reading list'.
 - You also can make a new search, make a new selection or exit the program.